Des Tuddenham

-Early years and football career
+Early life

 Tuddenham was born and raised in Ross Creek, Victoria, a country town near Ballarat.
 He and his twin brother, Basil, were two of a large family consisting of nine children (seven boys and two girls) to parents William and Anne Tuddenham.

 Tuddenham's upbringing was typical of country footballers who came from farming families.
 Before and after school and during weekends, he had to help with various farm chores.
 Sport, usually football or cricket, was played on Saturday, and the family attended church on Sundays.
 The daily grind of farm work helped to strengthen Tuddenham's shoulders and arms, and a fanatical attitude to fitness hardened his body.

 Tuddenham played cricket with five of his brothers for Ross Creek, and football for the Young Christian Worker's club in Ballarat.
-In the space of three seasons he went from the Under-14s to the Under-19s side, and won the league's best and fairest trophy at 16.
+In the space of three seasons, he went from the under-14s to the under-19s side, and won the league's best and fairest trophy at 16.
+This attracted the attention of several VFL clubs.